Did you know?

 Census figures help determine where new roads, schools, and public facilities are built.

 The census affects policy decisions made by our legislature and funding for public services like education, healthcare, and economic development.

 The census impacts Arkansas budgets for important programs like Medicaid, SNAP, highways and transportation, education & childcare programs, and affordable housing programs.
-A one percent undercount of Arkansas in 2020 may result in up to $750 million in lost funds over a 10-year period.
+A one percent undercount of Arkansas in 2020 may result in nearly $1 billion in lost funds over a 10-year period.

 Find out how you can take action to ensure evryone in Arkansas is counted.